Shell helps protect rivers in the Southwest

-Shell Oil Company, the National Fish and Wildlife Foundation (NFWF), and five other oil and natural gas companies have formed a new partnership to support conservation projects in the Permian Basin of Texas and New Mexico.
+Shell, the National Fish and Wildlife Foundation (NFWF), seven other energy companies and two state agencies have formed a new partnership to support conservation projects in the Permian Basin of Texas and New Mexico.

-The new Pecos Watershed Conservation Initiative (PWI) will identify significant conservation opportunities to improve habitat, address water scarcity, improve water quality and engage local communities.
+The new Pecos Watershed Conservation Initiative (PWCI) will identify significant conservation opportunities to improve habitat, address water scarcity, improve water quality and engage local communities.

 Several iconic rivers in the Southwest, including the Rio Grande, Colorado, Pecos, Gila and San Juan, wind their way through arid landscapes.
 These rivers are the lifeblood of the region and provide critical resources for both local communities and wildlife.